 I Died Unexpectedly.
 Can My Family Access My Crypto?

 Let's say you get hit by a bus tomorrow.
 Morbid?
 Sure.
 But also very real.
-No warning.
-No time to write instructions.
-No chance to hand over passwords, and suddenly your family is staring at a phone, a laptop, or maybe a small card-shaped device with absolutely no idea what to do next.
+There'll be no warning and no time to write instructions.
+You won't get the chance to hand over passwords, and suddenly your family is staring at a phone, a laptop, or maybe a small card-shaped device with absolutely no idea what to do next.

 Why Crypto Is Different From Every Other Asset You Own

 Crypto has no path.
-There is no bank to call.
-No customer service department.
-No "forgot password" button.
-No court order can unlock a wallet if no one holds the private keys.
-That is not a flaw; it is the whole point.
-Developers built crypto to give you complete control over your own money.
-No third party holds it for you.
-No company can access it on your behalf.
-The trade-off is that when the owner disappears, the crypto can disappear with them.
+There is no bank to call or customer service department.
+No court order can unlock a wallet if no one alive holds the private keys.
+Crypto exists to give you complete control over your own money.

 What Happens to Your Crypto When You Die?